 Private pilots have to take check rides with a flight instructor every other year.
 This is to make sure that they do not take on funny habits – or that they stick to the ones their instructors taught them.

 The day at the office is light, the weather is good and so I decide to fly a Cessna instead of my desk today.

 When I leaf through my logbook, I realize that it has been over a year since I last flew „Kilo Sierra“.
 I read up on the most important check lists and speeds.
 I also familiarize myself with the cockpit again.
 I have made it a habit to take pictures of the instrument panels of all the aircraft that I fly.
-Studying the photos helps me to remember the individual differences of the planes.
+Studying the photos helps me to remember the differences between the planes.

 Flying with a passenger